microsoft/sqldev/pages/python/windows/python-windows-1.md

 3. Click on the "Environment Variables" button
 4. Add the location of the Python27 folder to the PATH variable in System Variables.
 The following is a typical value for the PATH variable C:\Python27

-> You have succesfuly installed Python on your machine!
+> You have succesfully installed Python on your machine!

 ## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for SQL Server

 {% include partials/install_sqlcmd_windows.md %}